Maison Grillou

 St Lizier

-Five minutes away from St Girons, St Lizier is a listed medieval cité (UNESCO, Plus Beaux Villages) with gallo-roman origins.
+Five minutes away from St Girons, St Lizier is a listed medieval cité (UNESCO) with gallo-roman origins.
 The setting is truly magnificent with an expansive view of the Pyrenees.
 There’s a lovely Romanesque cathedral with beautiful cloisters and an 18th century pharmacy, a stone arcaded main square and narrow winding streets with some lovely half timbered buildings – it all still feels a very real and authentic place, without a hint of twee.
-The Bishop’s Palace has recently been restored and now forms a museum.
+The Bishop’s Palace has recently been restored and now forms a museum; as if all that weren't enough there's a second cathedral in the grounds with recently discovered wall paintings so lovely that it's become known (slightly optimistically!) as the Ariège's Sistine chapel.
 There’s a seriously good classical music festival every summer.

 Foix